 - Collectively serves as a symbol of the Conservancy’s commitment to rigorous science via members’ regular scientific publication in high-level journals, conference appearances and public communications.

 Cabinet members are nominated by their respective regional or priority directors in consultation with the chief scientist.
-Their nominations and publication records are then reviewed by the Conservancy’s Science Council to insure excellence.
-It is expected that the Science Cabinet will eventually grow in number to 12 or 13 with an immediate effort to recruit experts in the areas of energy and climate.
+Their nominations and publication records are then reviewed by the Conservancy’s Science Advisory Council to insure excellence.
+It is expected that the Cabinet of Lead Scientists will eventually grow in number to 12 or 13 with an immediate effort to recruit experts in the areas of energy and climate.

-Heather Tallis, Acting Chief Scientist and Chair of the Science Cabinet
+Hugh Possingham, Chief Scientist and Chair of the Cabinet of Lead Scientists

 Mike Beck, Lead Scientist, Global Marine Team